bonaccolto90/alis/README.md

 Currently these scripts are for me but maybe they are useful for you too.

 Follow the [Arch Way](https://wiki.archlinux.org/index.php/Arch_Linux) of doing things and learn what this script does.
 This will allow you to know what is happening.

-Please, don't ask for support for this script in Arch Linux forums, first read the [Arch Linux wiki](https://wiki.archlinux.org), the [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) and the [General Recomendations](https://wiki.archlinux.org/index.php/General_recommendations), later compare those commands with the commands of this script.

-For new features, improvements and bugs fill an issue in GitHub or make a pull request.
-You can test it in a [VirtualBox](https://www.virtualbox.org/) virtual machine (strongly recommended) before run it in real hardware.
-If you test it in real hardware please send me an email to pico.dev@gmail.com with the machine description and tell me if something goes wrong or all works fine.
-[Pull request](https://github.com/picodotdev/alis/pulls) and [new feature request](https://github.com/picodotdev/alis/issues) are welcome!

 ### Principles